Borderline women, and men who love them.

 etc., as these (trusted) relationships trigger deeply held abandonment

-concerns.
-Whether these feelings are stated or not, you'll sense a
+fears.
+Whether these feelings are stated or not, you'll sense a level

-is, if she's successful in separating you from sources that are nourishing
+is, if she's successful in separating you from every source that's

-The Borderline mother often exerts this kind of influence over her
+Borderline mother often exerts this kind of influence over her children's

-children's associations as well, even to the extent of pitting
+associations as well, even to the extent of pitting them against each

-them against each other, and/or driving a wedge between them and their
+other, and/or driving a wedge between them and their father.
+A Borderline's

-issues (inability to discern and separate feelings/needs belonging
+(inability to discern and separate feelings/needs belonging either

 for the mother's moods and survival.